geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 From this, you can see that this gardener planted their tomatoes indoors in mid-March, and transplanted them outdoors in mid-May.
 For more exact timing data, just tap on a Planting Bar.
 For example:

 <img width="300" src="/img/user-guide/faq/faq-filter-2.png"/>

+## When do I start planning next year's garden?

+The traditional time to plan a garden is during the off-season.
+For example, you might be curled up in front of the fireplace in early January while the snow falls outside.

+You can still use GeoGardenClub this way, but it also offers a more exciting alternative:  *opportunistic planning*.
+This means that you can easily plan a future garden at any time during the year, not just "between" growing seasons.

+Here's a real life situation to illustrate the usefulness of opportunistic planning.
+A gardener in April 2025 became interested in growing Leeks, so they searched the Planting Index to see whether Leeks were being grown in their Chapter.
+They discovered that Leeks were being grown successfully, but were always planted in February, so it was already too late to plant Leeks for 2025.
+So, the gardener used the Copy Planting feature to add a Leek planting to their garden for 2026.
+While they might update the bed or even the variety of Leek before actually planting it the following year, they've created a kind of "bookmark" about the crop and its timing so that they won't forget about it in the coming months.

+In essence, this gardener has started planning their 2026 garden even though it was still Spring of 2025.

 ## How do I implement crop rotation?